 Prior to founding Oxpeckers, Macleod worked as an award-winning journalist and editor at a range of the region’s top media.
 She served as environment editor at the Mail & Guardian newspaper for 10 years, and was awarded the coveted Nick Steele Award recognising her contributions to environmental conservation through her pioneering reportage.

 Anne Driffill is our accounting officer and office manager.
 With more than 26 years of experience in bookkeeping and accounting, she has served a range of South African companies.
 Her contribution to the Oxpeckers Center since its founding has included registering it as a non-profit company and setting up our accounting and admin systems.

-Estacio Valoi is a Mozambican journalist who assists Oxpeckers with transnational investigations into environmental problems in the sub-Saharan region.
-He has covered a wide range of investigations for Zambeze newspaper in Mozambique and as a freelancer for international media outlets.
-His investigations have been featured by the Forum for African Investigative Reporters, German radio station Deutsche Welle, South African television stations, and the Reuters Thompson Foundation, among others.
+Estacio Valoi is a Mozambican journalist who works with Oxpeckers in transnational investigations into environmental problems in the sub-Saharan region.
+Topics he has covered range from poaching to climate change, timber looting and wildlife trafficking syndicates.
+He has also covered a wide range of investigations for Zambeze newspaper in Mozambique and as a freelancer for international media outlets.

 Lawrence Seretse is an investigative journalist based in Botswana who assists Oxpeckers with investigations into environmental and wildlife problems in the region.
 He has covered a wide range of investigations on lion smuggling, economic corruption and embezzlement in Botswana’s intelligence organs for Mmegiand Botswana Gazette, and as a freelancer for international media.
 In 2014 he became editor and head of investigations at The Botswana Gazette.
 He was a finalist in the CNN MultiChoice African Journalist 2016 Awards for an ongoing investigation into Wilderness Safaris.